delftswa2017/desosa2017/junit5/chapter.md

 <a name="introduction" ></a>
 ## Introduction
 Unit testing Java code is traditionally done with JUnit.
-The fourth iteration of JUnit, JUnit 4, is at the time of writing the largest and most commonly used java testing framework.
+The fourth iteration of JUnit, JUnit 4, is at the time of writing the largest and most commonly used Java testing framework.
 Unfortunately, JUnit 4 suffers from architectural problems, hampering the development of JUnit 4.

 The JUnit team wants to create a solid foundation for the future iterations of JUnit,